12 Delicious Family-Friendly Restaurants in Rome

 Trastevere

-I Suppli â€” One food I neglected to mention above are suppli, fried rice balls stuffed with cheeses or meats.
+I Suppli — One food I neglected to mention above is suppli, fried rice balls stuffed with cheeses or meats.
 Unlike Sicilian arancini, suppli rice is cooked with tomato sauce instead of broth.
-This walk in joint is perfect for a snack when exploring Trastevere.
+This walkin joint is perfect for a snack when exploring Trastevere.
+You can also find delicious versions of suppli made with pasta.

-La Renella â€” Maybe it is the hazelnut shells they use in their giant ovens that makes their thin crust margherita pizza so crispy, I’m not sure, but whatever it is, it is delicious.
+La Renella — Maybe it is the hazelnut shells they use in their giant ovens that makes the thin-crust margherita pizza so crispy.
+I’m not sure, but whatever it is, it is delicious.

-Da Enzo al 29 — This small, casual restaurant in the lively Trastevere neighborhood is famous for its classic Roman dishes like fried artichokes and tripe dishes, but you can also find all the local pastas like cacio e pepe, carbonara, and amatriciana.
+Da Enzo al 29 — This small, casual restaurant is famous for its classic Roman dishes like fried artichokes and tripe, but you can also find all the local pastas, like cacio e pepe, carbonara and amatriciana.

-Best Gelato
+Best Gelato in Rome

-Fatamorgana â€” Fatamorgana makes artisanal gelato using all-natural ingredients, not like that fluffy, neon-colored stuff you see throughout the city.
-We had the most amazing gelato in their Trastevere location and Shannon let me know that they also have an outpost by the Spanish Steps.
-Her kids love “The Prince’s Kiss,” Fatamorgana’s version of the delicious chocolate hazelnut bacio.
+Fatamorgana — Fatamorgana makes artisanal gelato using all-natural ingredients, not like that fluffy, neon-colored stuff you see throughout the city.
+We had the most amazing gelato in their Trastevere location, and Shannon let me know that they also have an outpost by the Spanish Steps.
+Her kids love “The Prince’s Kiss,” Fatamorgana’s version of the delicious chocolate-hazelnut bacio.

 If you avoid tourist traps, you are bound to find something that will make you and the kids happy, but hopefully this guide will make your choices a little easier.